SAP Business Technology Platform

 Click Change to change the Redirect URLs.
 Redirect URLs are custom URLs (for example, appname.subdomain.domain.com) where the user will be redirected after signing on using XSUAA, instead of being redirected to the generated URL (for example, appname.cfapps.eu10.hana.ondemand.com) of the app.

-If the app is started or stopped (that is, the environment has been created successfully and the app has been deployed without errors) then options to scale the app are available.
+If the app is started or stopped (that is, the environment has been created successfully and the app has been deployed without errors), options to scale the app are available.

-Use the Memory per instance slider to change the amount of memory allocated to each instance of the app (“user’s current memory”).
+Use the Memory per instance slider to change the amount of memory allocated to each instance of the app.

 Click Scale Now to apply the new settings.
-If the application is running, it will be stopped and restarted to apply the settings.
-If it is stopped it will not be started automatically; the new settings will be used the next time the application is started.
+If the application is running, it is stopped and restarted to apply the settings.
+If it is stopped, it is not started automatically.
+The new settings are used the next time the application is started.

-Click Reset to return the values to what they were before the sliders were moved.
+Click Cancel to return the values to what they were before the sliders were moved.

 This tab displays the application constants and allows you to edit them.
 It also lets you enable or disable scheduled events.

 You can see the status of each scheduled event.
-CURRENTLY ENABLED shows the status in the running app.
-ENABLED shows that status that will be applied the next time the app is restarted.
+Currently Enabled shows the status in the running app.
+Enabled shows the status that is applied the next time the app is restarted.

-To change the state of a scheduled event, select it, then click Toggle to change the ENABLED flag.
+To change the state of a scheduled event, select it and click Enable or Disable from Actions to change the Enabled flag.

 You can see the value of all the constants used by the app.
-CURRENT VALUE is the value in the running app.
-NEW VALUE is the value which will be used the next time the app is restarted.
+Current Value is the value in the running app.
+New Value is the value which is used the next time the app is restarted.

-To change a value, select the constant you want to change and click Edit.
+To change a value, select the constant you want to change and click the edit ( ) icon.

 This tab displays Cloud Foundry services which are bound to the app, waiting to be bound to the app, or available to be bound to the app.
 These are the services which are available to you in SAP BTP and are the same services that you can see in the SAP BTP marketplace.